matt-harvey/tabulo/README.md

 and the second represents the formatted string value of that cell, i.e. the cell content after any processing by the [formatter](#formatting-cell-values).
-If the content of a cell is wrapped over multiple lines, then the `styler` will be called once per line, so that each line of the cell will have the escape sequence applied to it separately (ensuring the styling doesn't bleed into neighbouring cells).
+If the content of a cell is wrapped over multiple lines, then the `styler` will be called once per line, so that each line of the cell will have the escape sequence applied to it separately (ensuring the styling doesn&#8217;t bleed into neighbouring cells).

 If the content of a cell has been [truncated](#overflow-handling), then whatever colours or other styling